 - Healthcare Management

 The MPA is offered in multiple locations to many different kinds of students:

 - on and off-campus in New Jersey

 - at our Wroxton campus in Oxfordshire, UK

 - online as a dual degree with the Masters in Public Health

 At the School of Public and Global Affairs, we think public service is a calling, public administration is a necessity, and public-minded citizens are essential to a healthy society.
 As a member of the National Association of Schools of Public Affairs and Administration (NASPAA), we seek to provide well-educated leaders for public and nonprofit agencies and to improve the knowledge and credentials of administrators already employed in these organizations.

-The 39-42-credit curriculum is designed to provide graduates with conceptual, analytic, and managerial skills for dealing with a variety of public service administration situations.
-(Students in the Executive program can be awarded advanced standing with evidence of profession development education.)
+The curriculum of 39 to 42 credits is designed to provide graduates with conceptual, analytic, and managerial skills for dealing with a variety of public service administration situations.
+(Students in the Executive program can be awarded advanced standing with evidence of professional development education.)

 - Working students can find like-minded professionals in our weekend, project-based classes.